josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/🐦_the_tied_crow.md

 ## ❓ Open Question

-Has the Pied Crow merely adapted to a complex canopy —
+Has the Tied Crow merely adapted to a complex canopy —

 or has it crossed into structural capture?

 The difference determines whether this is evolution,

 or extraction.

 ---